Asian shares mixed, trade worries continue on Trump tariffs

 The S&P 500 index rose 5.84 points, or 0.2%, to 2,788.86.
 The Dow Jones Industrial Average gained 43.47 points, or 0.2%, to 25,169.88.
 The Nasdaq composite added 20.41 points, or 0.3%, to 7,567.72.
 The Russell 2000 index of smaller companies fell 4.42 points, or 0.3%, to 1,485.53.

-Trump announced a new 5% tariff on all Mexican goods Thursday to halt the flow of migrants into the U.S. The tariff, to be effective June 10, would increase each month if Trump is not satisfied by Mexico's efforts on border security.
+Trump announced a new 5% tariff on all Mexican goods Thursday aimed at pressuring Mexico to halt the flow of migrants into the U.S. The tariff, to be effective June 10, would increase each month if Trump is not satisfied by Mexico's efforts on border security.

-"Early expectations for the temporary relief on Wall Street to spread to Asia markets into Friday had once again been derailed with more confrontation trade policies out of the U.S., one to throw markets into a risk-off mode again," says Jingyi Pan, market strategist at IG in Singapore.
+"Early expectations for the temporary relief on Wall Street to spread to Asia markets into Friday had once again been derailed with more confrontation trade policies out of the U.S., one to throw markets into a risk-off mode again," said Jingyi Pan, market strategist at IG in Singapore.

 Advertisement